Clifford Durr

 Clifford Judkins Durr (March 2, 1899 - May 12, 1975) was an Alabama lawyer who played an important role in defending activists and others accused of disloyalty during the New Deal and McCarthy eras.
-He also was the lawyer who represented Rosa Parks in her challenge to the constitutionality of the ordinance, due to the infamous segregation of passengers on buses in Montgomery.
-This is what launched the 1955-1956 Montgomery bus boycott.
+He also was the lawyer who represented Rosa Parks in her challenge to the constitutionality of the ordinance that required infamous segregation of passengers on buses in Montgomery.
+The Parks case launched the 1955-1956 Montgomery bus boycott.

 Durr was born into a patrician Alabama family.
 After studying at the University of Alabama, being president of his class, he went to Oxford as a Rhodes Scholar.
 He returned to the United States to study law, then joined a prominent law firm in Birmingham, Alabama, in 1924.
 In 1926 he married Virginia Foster, whose sister, Josephine, would be the first wife of Hugo Black.

 Early life

 Clifford Judkins Durr was born on March 2, 1899, in Montgomery, Alabama, to John Wesley Durr and Lucy Judkins Durr.
-His grandfather, John Weseley Durr, was a business agent for cotton growers, while his other grandfather, James Henry Judkins, was a plantation owner prior to the Civil War.
-Both his grandfathers served in the Confederate Army during the civil war.
-Growing up Durr attended Miss Woodruff's Academy and the Starke University School for Boys, a private academy in Montgomery.
-Durr started his college career at the University of Alabama where his fellow student body elected him President of his class.
-Later on in college he won the Rhodes scholarship to Queen's College, Oxford University, in England.
-He graduated from Oxford with a third-class honours Bachelor of Civil Law degree after electing to sit for the more challenging examination.
-In April 1926, Clifford married Virginia Foster Durr in hopes of her being a housewife and great social figure while he became a very successful and influential corporate lawyer.
-Clifford began his career in law at the Martin, Thompson, Foster, and Turner Law firm located in Birmingham, Alabama.
+His grandfather, John Weseley Durr, was a business agent for cotton growers, and his other grandfather, James Henry Judkins, was a plantation owner prior to the Civil War.
+Both of his grandfathers served in the Confederate Army during the civil war.

+Growing up, Durr attended Miss Woodruff's Academy and the Starke University School for Boys, a private academy in Montgomery.
+Durr started his college career at the University of Alabama, where his fellow student body elected him president of his class.
+Later on, in college, he won the Rhodes Scholarship to Queen's College, Oxford University, in England.
+He graduated from Oxford with a third-class honours Bachelor of Civil Law degree after he elected to sit for the more challenging examination.

+In April 1926, Clifford married Virginia Foster Durr in the hope of her being a housewife and great social figure, and he became a very successful and influential corporate lawyer.
+Clifford began his career in law at the Martin, Thompson, Foster, and Turner Law firm, located in Birmingham, Alabama.